mikbalarikan/mikbalarikan/README.md

 - 👋 Hi, I’m @mikbalarikan
-- 👀 I’m interested in mathematical modelling
+- 👀 I’m interested in computational fluid dynamics.
 - 🌱 I’m currently working on ADSA drop shape analysis for surface tension measurement.
 - 💞️ I’m looking to collaborate on soft matter & fluid mechanics numerical and experimental research.
 - 📫 You can reach me through my email adress and linkedin profile.